Robby Mist holding his late mother's wind gourd.

 - mea kanu, plant

 I design the gourd with the aumakua as pictured above.
 The back of the gourd gives the persons data along with a saying or a favorite flower or quote.
 Each is designed personally according to the family's wishes.
-This is a huge honor to me to design and make one of these sacred ipu.
+This is a huge honor for me to design and make one of these sacred ipu.
 I also offer smaller replicas for each member who wants one, to store part of the ashes if so desired.